nuxt-modules/turnstile/README.md

    **Tip**: At runtime you can override site and secret keys with the `NUXT_TURNSTILE_SECRET_KEY` and `NUXT_PUBLIC_TURNSTILE_SITE_KEY` environment variables.

 ## Usage

+To use Turnstile, you will likely want to:

+- Use the `<Turnstile>` component in your app (for example to build a contact form)
+- Verify the token on your server, when you are processing an API request or a form submission (for example, before sending the email out)

+### Client

 To use Turnstile, add the auto-imported Vue component in whatever component needs it: